-11 See also Kratzer (2002, 2014) and Yablo (to appear) for discussion.
+10 See also Kratzer (2002, 2014) and Yablo (to appear) for discussion.

-12 The NP the two cases in which it is windy or it is windy and rainy may not normally sound that good.
-But that can be traced to conditions on the individuation of situations, which, like all entities, should generally not overlap if they are to be countable.
+11 The NP the two cases in which it is windy or it is windy and rainy may not sound that good.
+But this can be traced to conditions on the individuation of situations, which, like all entities, should generally not overlap if they are to be countable.
 This would be a condition imposed by the count noun case, rather than the truthmaking relation itself.